m4ttsch/omscs-notes-notes/operating-systems/memory-management.md

 It is important to know that a process will not use all of the theoretically available virtual memory.
 Even on 32-bit architectures, not all of the 4GB is used by every type of process.
 The problem is that the page table assumes that there is an entry for every VPN, regardless of whether the VPN is needed by the process or not.
 This is unnecessarily large.

 ## Multi Level Page Tables
-We don’t really design flat page tables anymore.
+We don't really design flat page tables anymore.
 Instead, we now use a more hierarchical page table structure.

 ![](https://assets.omscs.io/Screen%20Shot%202018-10-19%20at%201.47.34%20PM.png)